-Do Salaried Employees Get Paid Overtime?team
+Do Salaried Employees Get Overtime Pay?

 Over the years, the term “overtime” has acquired a negative connotation.
 Most people associate it with poor time management and toxic work culture.
 The disapproval of the concept stems from its proneness to abuse.